ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 print(ads)
 ```

-Examples for using them in your LangChain and LangGraph application exist in the examples folder
+Examples for using them in your LangChain and LangGraph application exist in the examples folder of the parent repo.

 ## Contributing